nathanlong/vim-tiddlywiki/README.md

 is designed to smoothly handle tiddlers being changed both via TiddlyWiki as well as directly on the file system.

+### Changes

+* Removed `created` and `modifier` fields on tiddler initialization ** A single-user wiki does not set these fields, so let's stay consistent
+* Added support for setting journal tags through a global variable ** Allow you to seed it the same as what's in the Tiddlywiki preferences if you have a tagging archive strategy

 # Usage